 The Science Delusion in the UK and Science Set Free in the US, examines the ten dogmas of modern science, and shows how they can be turned into questions that open up new vistas of scientific possibility.
 This book received the Book of the Year Award from the British Scientific and Medical Network.
 His most recent book Science and Spiritual Practices is about rediscovering ways of connecting with the more-than-human world through direct experience.

 In 2000, he was the Steinbach Scholar in Residence at the Woods Hole Oceanographic Institute in Cape Cod, Massachusetts.
 From 2005-2010 he was the Director of the Perrott-Warrick Project, funded from Trinity College, Cambridge University.
 He is also a Fellow of the Institute of Noetic Sciences in California, a Visiting Professor at the Graduate Institute in Connecticut, a Fellow of Schumacher College in Devon, England, and a Fellow of the Temenos Academy, London.

 He received the 2014 Bridgebuilder Award at Loyola Marymount University, Los Angeles, a prize established by the Doshi family "to honor an individual or organization dedicated to fostering understanding between cultures, peoples and disciplines."
 In 2015, in Venice, Italy, he was awarded the first Lucia Torri Cianci prize for innovative thinking.

 He lives in London with his wife Jill Purce.
-They have two sons, Merlin, a graduate student in Plant Sciences at Cambridge University and a research fellow at The Smithsonian Tropical Research Institute, and Cosmo, a musician.
+They have two sons, Merlin, who received his PhD at Cambridge University in 2016 for his work in tropical ecology at the Smithsonian Tropical Research Institute in Panama , and Cosmo, a musician.